InspiredcL/flights-analysis/07_sparkml/README.md

 * Delete the cluster either from the GCP web console or by typing in CloudShell, `../06_dataproc/delete_cluster.sh`\
 Delete cluster ejecuta el siguiente comando: `gcloud dataproc clusters delete ch6cluster --region $1`\
 Observación: la notacion de directorio relativo dice que vamos al directorio padre del directorio actual y de ahi a la ruta que continua

-> Use quote blocks to emulate reply text.
-> This line is part of the same quote.

-This line is not formatted and does not belong to the quote block.

-> This block spans multiple paragraphs.
->
-> The second paragraph is grouped with the previous paragraph in the same quote block.
-> Character formatting is _also_ supported inside the **quote block**.

-> Quote blocks can also be nested.
->> When you start a new line with additional > characters,
->>> it simulates a threaded conversation.